- PDF for offline use:

 Step 5 - Activation

-Upon successful activation, you can return to Xamarin Studio.
-XS will notify you that the activation has been completed, and how many machines are left on your subscription:
+Upon successful activation, Xamarin Studio will notify you that the activation has been completed:

 If you are running Community Edition, and wish to try out the Enterprise features, you can avail of the free 30 day trial.